Automated calibration for stability selection in penalised regression and graphical models: Introduction

 These models can be complemented by stability approaches to enhance reliability of the findings \citep{stabilityselectionMB, stabilityselectionSS, StARS}.
 In stability selection, the selection algorithm is combined with resampling techniques to identify the most stable signals.
 The model relies on the introduction of a second parameter: a threshold in selection proportion above which the corresponding feature is considered stable.
 A formula providing the upper-bound of the expected number of falsely selected features, or Per-Family Error Rate (PFER), as a function of the two parameters has been derived and is currently used to guide calibration \citep{stabilityselectionMB, stabilityselectionSS}.
 However, this calibration relies on the arbitrary choice of one of the two parameters, which can sometimes be difficult to justify.

 We introduce a score measuring the overall stability of the set of selected features, and use it to propose a new calibration strategy for stability selection.
-Our intuition is that selection proportions in an unstable model would be uniformly distributed.
+Our intuition is that all features would have the same probability of being selected in an unstable model.
 Our calibration procedure does not rely on the arbitrary choice of any parameter.
 Optionally, the problem can be constrained on the expected number of falsely selected variables and generate sparser results with error control.

 We also extend our calibration procedure to accommodate multiple blocks of data.
 This extension was motivated by the practical example on integration of data from different OMICs platforms.
 In this setting, block patterns arise, typically with higher (partial) correlations within a platform than between \citep{ChallengesMO}.
 We propose here an extension of stability selection combined with the graphical LASSO accommodating data with a known block structure.
 For this approach, each block is tuned using a block-specific pair of parameters (penalty and selection proportion threshold) \citep{LatentStructure}.